-We show that the vast majority of young married men in Saudi Arabia privately support women working outside the home (WWOH) and substantially underestimate support by other similar men.
-Correcting these beliefs increases men's (costly) willingness to help their wives search for jobs.
-Months later, wives of men whose beliefs were corrected are more likely to have applied and interviewed for a job outside the home.
-In a recruitment experiment with a local company, randomly informing women about actual support for WWOH leads them to switch from an at-home temporary enumerator job to a higher-paying, outside-the-home version of the job.
-(JEL D83, J16, J22, O15, Z13)
+Through the custom of guardianship, husbands typically have the final word on their wives' labor supply decisions in Saudi Arabia.
+We provide incentivized evidence that the vast majority of young married men in Saudi Arabia privately support women working outside the home (WWOH) from a normative perspective, while they substantially underestimate the level of support for WWOH by other similar men - even men from their same social setting, such as their neighbors.
+We then show that randomly correcting these beliefs about others increases married men's willingness to help their wives search for jobs, as measured by their costly sign-up for a job-matching service for their wives.
+Four months after the main intervention, the wives of men whose beliefs about acceptability of WWOH were corrected are more likely to have applied and interviewed for a job outside the home.
+In an additional recruitment experiment with a local company, randomly informing women about the actual level of support for WWOH leads them to switch from an at-home temporary enumerator job to a higher-paying, outside-the-home version of the job.
+Together, our evidence indicates a potentially important source of labor market frictions, where labor supply is distorted due to misperceived social norms.